Installing Python the Right Way

 create mode 100644 .gitignore

-• Create file and add the Python code to it.
+• Create file using Nano and name it, hello_world.py and add the Python code to it.

 Python_Dojo % nano hello_world.py